 You should apply as early as possible.
 Usually, students apply as early as December for fall enrollment and July for spring.

-- What is the application deadline for the LL.M. program?
+- What is the application deadline for the LLM program?

-For fall it is June 15 and for spring it is November 15, but because applications are considered on a rolling basis, later applications may be considered.
+Applications are considered on a rolling basis, later applications may be considered.

 - What are the admissions requirements?

 Please visit our application instruction page for detailed information.

 - What are the requirements for the legal writing sample?